haroldallen/Foxlmind/README.md

 ## Themes?
 No problem.
 With dark, light and easy-to-make custom themes with our Themes Designer, Foxlmind can look any way you want it to.

+## Simple design
+Foxlmind has a simple design, which still proves to be great-looking (especially after Joasss' redesign in 0.7) and efficient.